Originally from Birmingham, England, Ava has been living in Shenzhen on South China's tropical South East coast since 2013.

 Although largely unheard of outside parts of Asia, Shenzhen, located in Guangdong province on the South China coast, is one of the country's four biggest cities.

-As the locals will proudly tell you, a mere thirty years ago Shenzhen was still a humble fishing village.
+As the locals will proudly tell you, a mere 30 years ago Shenzhen (pronounced Shen-Jun, in case you were wondering) was still a humble fishing village.
 Today however, there is no trace of this city's agricultural roots as, with a strong infrastructure and forward-thinking governance, it steadfastly holds its own against the neighbouring regional capital Guangzhou, the mighty Beijing, and the stylish, bustling port city of Shanghai.

 These days Shenzheners earn their living through trade and commerce, information technology, and retail, with many people holding two jobs in order to live comfortably in a high-priced environment.